The Human Spaceship – Sea of the Edge

 Wednesday 23 October 6-7.30pm

-Informed by visits to NASA and the European Space Agency, Helen Schell will discuss her optical illusion artworks, which examine visual perception in altered gravity (on the Moon, Mars, and space stations).
+Informed by visits to NASA and the European Space Agency, Helen Schell discusses her optical illusion artworks, which examine visual perception in altered gravity (on the Moon, Mars, and space stations).
 This connects to her pioneering paper which investigates lunar and Martian conditions by uniting art and science to address these exceptional challenges.
 She asks the question: can humans explore and live on other worlds?
-Admission to the talk is free but booking is required.

 Share this page